rvandoosselaer/Blocks/README.md

 Blocks comes with a fully fledged pager implementation that will load the blocks around the player, blocks that are out of sight will be unloaded to safe resources.

+**Physics support**

+Add the generated collision meshes to the physics space of your application to create and simulate solid environments.

 **Optimized for performance**

 Using multithreading, high demanding tasks like chunk generation and mesh creation can be run in parallel to maximize the CPU time.